mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

   see Section 9.8.

 - Added the --morph option to mne_setup_source_space and mne_make_source_space ,
-  see Sections 3.5 and 5.4, respectively.
+  see :ref:`CIHCHDAE` and Section 5.4, respectively.

 - Added the --prefix option to mne_morph_labels ,
   see Section 8.5.